mikepfrank/GLaDOS/src/README.md

 Eventually, the architecture of GLaDOS may change to where individual AI minds may run within their own separate Python program instances (*i.e.*, in separate UNIX processes) and communicate with the Supervisor process via inter-process communication, but this separation has not yet been implemented.

-In addition to creating/managing various system components, another important service provided by the Supervisor system is the Action facility (`supervisor.actions` module), which is essentially a communications hub that allows various components / subsystems of GLaDOS to perform "actions" that may substantively impact other parts of the system; the Action facility includes a notification system, which allows components to subscribe to receive notifications ("action reports") about the status of actions taken by other components.
+In addition to creating/managing various system components, another important service provided by the Supervisor system is the Action facility (`supervisor.action` module), which is essentially a communications hub that allows various components / subsystems of GLaDOS to perform "actions" that may substantively impact other parts of the system; the Action facility includes a notification system, which allows components to subscribe to receive notifications ("action reports") about the status of actions taken by other components.

 ### 19. Terminal system ([`terminal/`](terminal "terminal/ directory"))